FAQ - Answers to your questions!

 Can I have gift wrapping?

 I try to take great care with every shipment I make.
 Jewelry is sent in an organza pouch with a botanical element, and icons are carefully wrapped in a reinforced box.
-On the "Cases and Chains" collection page, you can choose different options: the possibility of adding a natural or white leather case, a chain if the person doesn't have one, or even a small bag if it's for an external gift and needs to be carried somewhere.
-Similarly for icons, as I've seen you give them as gifts for weddings, baptisms, or communions, there's also the option to take a bag to carry the icon, its base, and its certificate to the celebration venue.
+On the "Cases and Chains" collection page, you can choose different options: the possibility of adding a natural or white leather case, a chain if the person doesn't have one, or even a small bag if it's for an outdoor gift and needs to be carried somewhere.
+Similarly for icons, as I've seen you give them as gifts for weddings, baptisms, or communions, there's also the option to take a bag to carry the icon, its stand, and its certificate to the celebration venue.

 Are the jewels accompanied by an explanation?